Last Updated on April 5, 2023

 What you need to know about using your own car for a driving test?

 In order to use your own car to take your driving test, there are some things you need to check.

 Your car must have:

-- Be roadworthy and have a current MOT (if it’s over 3 years old) – You can also check if a vehicle has a valid MOT on the government website
+- Be roadworthy and have a current MOT. (if it’s over 3 years old) – You can check if a vehicle has a valid MOT on the government website.

-- Have no tyre damage and the legal tread depth on each tyre – you can’t have a space-saver spare tyre fitted either
+- Have no tyre damage and the legal tread depth of 1.6mm on each tyre.
+No space-saver spare tyre fitted.

-- Be able to reach at least 62mph and have an mph speedometer (which shouldn’t be a problem for pretty much every car on the road)
+- Be able to reach at least 62mph and have an mph speedometer.

-The following must be fitted to the car:
+The following must also be fitted to the car: